From Dr. Z - Carpal tunnel syndrome specialist

 Aging, of course, usually results in loss of muscle mass.
 It’s related to a less active lifestyle most people have with increasing age.
 That means you no longer use your muscles as vigorously.
 As a result, normal aging results in generally weaker hands, arms, legs, etc.

 The following are the top 11 main causes of hand weakness.
-They are listed in order of most-to-least common disorders that might result in your hands going weak.
+They're listed in order of most-to-least common disorders that might result in your hands feeling weak.
 Each one is discussed in detail below.
 They are:

 1. Arthritis